 Once on the deck you can crossfade between the two.
 They are auto-synced and beat matched, but they don’t have to be.
 Take your mouse and start scratching.
 It’s a bit ungainly, but it works and you can just about pick up a beat and drop it in.
 If you an iPad then you can use your fingers to scratch and crossfade at the same time.
 Couldn’t get that to work on a Windows Surface or touch screen though.

 But it’s great fun and it’s good to hear these beats again and read up on the origins of one of the biggest musical phenomenons of that last 50 years.
-Just go to Google.com and click on the Doodle.
+Just click here to get to the doodle.